gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 Unfortunately for the keen circuit designer learning about MOSFETs, there is a dizzying variety of MOSFET symbols in use, owing to the fact that there are a larger number of different MOSFET types, and that no one can agree on a single standard.
 This section will walk you through all the various types.
 Firstly, [^mosfet-schematic-symbols-enhancement-mode-n-ch-p-ch] shows the commonly used schematic symbols for enhancement-mode MOSFETs, with both the N-channel and P-channel variant.

 [[mosfet-schematic-symbols-enhancement-mode-n-ch-p-ch]]
-{{% img src="mosfet-schematic-symbols-enhancement-mode-n-ch-p-ch.svg" width="700" caption="Schematic symbols for enhancement-mode N-channel and P-channel MOSFETs.
+{{% figure src="mosfet-schematic-symbols-enhancement-mode-n-ch-p-ch.svg" width="700" caption="Schematic symbols for enhancement-mode N-channel and P-channel MOSFETs.
 D=drain, S=source, G=gate.
 This is one of the most popular variants of symbol for these device types, and contains the most information (e.g. shows the body diode, so you can't forget it exists when designing your circuit!)." %}}

 WARNING: You will normally encounter P-channel MOSFET symbols with the source at the top (unlike in [^mosfet-schematic-symbols-enhancement-mode-n-ch-p-ch] where it is drawn at the bottom, just for comparison reasons with the N-channel) -- it most circuits this is the more positive node (e.g. connected to `\(V_{DD}\)`).